sharkymark/lunar-proxy-hw/README.md

 ## Authentication

-Add the tenant name of your organization to `docker run` or the `devcontainer.json` which lunar.dev provided you
+Add the tenant name of your organization and lunar api key to `docker run` or the `devcontainer.json` which lunar.dev provided you

 ## Run the proxy